tildetown/rodo/README.md

 # Downloading

-Currently, there are two options for downloading the source code.
-Choose one from the list below:
+Choose one of the two options from the following sections below.

-## Option one: Via Git
+## Option one: via Git

 Run the command below to download `rodo` using the `git` command.